Parsifal133/Low-rank-approximation/README.md

 # Low-rank-approximation
-This is a torch implementation for tucker decomposition,ranks are selected by Enter compression ratio manually.
+This is a torch implementation for tucker decomposition[COMPRESSION OF DEEP CONVOLUTIONAL NEURAL NETWORKS FOR FAST AND LOW POWER MOBILE APPLICATIONS],however ranks are selected by Enter compression ratio manually.we implement tucker2 decompose from the second conv layer to the first FC layer and tucker1 for the others.